faexan/faexan/README.md

-# Hi there! 👋 I'm faexan
+# Hi there! 👋 I'm Faizan
 _"Crafting code, like life, is a continuous journey of discovery."_

 ## 🛠 Technologies & Tools